 What is Microblading

-Microblading is a technique similar to tattooing used to reconstruct, define, cover gaps, or fill-in over-plucked brows.
-This semi-permanent technique creates subtle, natural-looking brows with delicate strokes that mimics eyebrow hairs.
+Microblading is a technique similar to tattooing used to reconstruct, define, cover gaps, or fill in over-tweezed brows without the hassle of penciling and shading.
+This semi-permanent technique gives sculpted, fuller, more natural-looking eyebrows with delicate strokes that mimic eyebrow hairs.

 What to Expect

-Our microblading expert will use a special microblading pen to draw on individual strokes one by one.
-The process is extremely meticulous and takes around two hours to complete.
-Since the results will last for up to three years before beginning to fade, much attention is paid to detail.
-First, our expert will draw the shape of the brow with a removable pencil.
-This step is extremely important and takes the longest because the shape is customized specifically for each client.
+Our microblading expert will use a special microblading hand tool to draw on individual strokes one by one.
+The process is extremely meticulous and takes roughly two hours to complete.
+First, our expert will use special tools to draw and measure each client to create customized and individual results.
+This process is called brow mapping.
+This step is extremely important and takes the longest amount of time because the shape is customized specifically for each client.

 Is It Painful?

-Some clients may feel a slight discomfort, but it’s relatively painless.
+Some clients may feel slight discomfort during the first pass, but it’s relatively painless.
 A topical numbing cream will be applied to the area before microblading begins.
 This is followed by a liquid anesthetic.

 How About Downtime?

-The best part about the technique is that there is no downtime.
-We do, however, recommend a follow-up one month after your appointment.
-The healing process is different for everyone, and it takes between 25 and 30 days.
+The best part about the technique is that there is no “downtime”.
+In most cases, clients resume a normal lifestyle, while also following the aftercare instructions regarding certain activities.
+There is no need to leave your appointment in disguise or cancel your dinner plans!
+We do, however, recommend a follow-up perfection session one month after your appointment.
+The healing process is different for everyone and it takes 25-30 days.

 Check out our guide below that outlines the necessary steps to take at all stages of the microblading process.
-Each client’s skin responds differently to these treatments.
-This information acts as a guideline only.
+Each client’s skin responds differently to treatment—this information serves as a guideline only.